 All drug records shall be maintained for a period of three years pursuant to section 4729.37 of the Revised Code.
 All drug records must be readily retrievable within three working days, excluding holidays and weekends, of all drug transactions within the previous three years.
-Electronic drug record keeping systems, computerized record keeping systems, or subsequent storage of such records, must be readily retrievable via CRT display, hard copy printout, or other mutually agreeable transfer medium.
+Electronic drug record keeping systems, computerized record keeping systems, or subsequent storage of such records, must be readily retrievable via digital display, hard copy printout, or other mutually agreeable transfer medium.
 If an electronic drug record keeping system is being utilized as defined in paragraph (H) of rule 4729-17-01 of the Administrative Code the method(s) of achieving positive identification must be approved by the state board of pharmacy prior to implementation pursuant to paragraph (I) of rule 4729-17-01 of the Administrative Code.
 The responsible person shall be responsible for maintaining the following records:

 (A) A record of all drugs purchased, the quantity received, and the name, address, and wholesale distributor registration number of the person from whom the drugs were purchased.